Dual Credit Courses Accommodations

 Most accommodations include, but are not limited to, extended test time, reduced distractive test environment, and assistive technology.
 However, at the high school, there may be supports and services provided that go beyond reasonable accommodation and would not be appropriate at the college level.
 Any accommodation that fundamentally alters the essential components of a course or field of study is not considered reasonable or appropriate.
 This includes waiving requirements that are considered essential to a course or program or substantially modifying tests or homework assignments (such as reducing the number of answer choices on a test or the number of required homework problems).
 Additionally, any accommodation that is for personal use or study (such as individual tutoring) is not provided unless that service is also available to the general population of students.

-Who assists with accommodations in a dual credit/concurrent course?
+Who assists with accommodations in a dual credit course?

 MSU Texas utilizes a process used by most colleges.
-Students enrolled in courses that meet that the college witll utilize DSS for all testing accommodations and adaptive technology.
-Accommodations for students who are taking dual credit/concurrent courses as part of their regular high school schedule will have their accommodations coordinated between DSS and the high school.
+Students enrolled in courses that meet that the college will utilize DSS for all testing accommodations and adaptive technology.
+Accommodations for students who are taking dual credit courses as part of their regular high school schedule will have their accommodations coordinated by DSS.
 It is expected that only those accommodations granted by the college be given to the student for the university/dual credit classes, although the high school classes will retain high school accommodations.

 The Disability Support Services office is located in the Redwine Wellness Center on the south side of campus at: